css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="theory4">Theory Pi</a>

-In Theory Pi, Mallette asserts that engineers and scientists as a group tend to have characteristics that require a different management style than the average worker.
+In Theory Pi, Mallette asserts that engineers and scientists as a group tend to have characteristics that require a different management style than the average worker.[9]

 [Back to top](#content)